ChenYibai/misc/README.md

 # misc
 Misc.
 ### Gooreplacer
 Install browser extension '**gooreplacer**' on your browser.
-Download the ```gooreplacer.gson``` file.
-Open the extension page, then choose 'Import' to import this file.
+Turn to 'Online-rules' tab, enter ```https://cdn.jsdelivr.net/gh/ChenYibai/misc@master/gooreplacer-basic.gson``` in the input bar.
+Then click the button 'Update Now' to start using it.